Skip to main content

 Our purpose in creating XLSX format while exporting products is to reduce data that is automatically changed by the CSV system.
 This will help users who have a product code of more than 13 digits because when a user has a product code of more than 13 digits and they exports data to CSV, the system will automatically replace/change these numbers or digits.
 And it will result in the product code listed on DealPOS not being the same as the one exported.
 To know about other differences between CSV and XLSX formats, please check the table below.

-Different between CSV & XLSX Format:
+Different between CSV, XLSX and TXT Format:

 CSV